donrax/point-transformation/README.md

-# point-manipulation
+# point-transformation
-A collection of general purpose functions for 2D/3D point manipulation
+A collection of general purpose functions for 2D/3D point transformation

 ### Projective (homography) transformation